hswon78/PRJ_TEST_1/test_md_1.md

 <a name="Load"></a>
 ### 3.1 Build SDK sample code

-1. Download [sS2E SDK Project].
+1. Download [sS2E SDK Project][lnk-sS2E-SDK-Project].
 The project contains all the required drivers to use the sS2E board, together with pre-integrated Microsoft Azure IoT SDK.
 2. Unzip the package.
 Open one of the pre-configured project files available in MS500_BSP_CMSIS/Application/Azure.
 3. Move to the MS500_BSP_CMSIS/Application/Azure project.
 4. Open file AzureTest.c and update connectionString with the credentials retrieved once completed device registration in IoT Hub as described in [Step 1][lnk-setup-iot-hub].
 You have also to set mac-address by replacing DEFAULT_MAC to open file ss2e_init.c for using gateway.